You are here

 Administrative Trade Statistics

 International merchandise trade statistics for the United States are processed and released by the U.S. Census Bureau, Foreign Trade Division.
 Census-based merchandise trade data are captured from administrative documents required by the Departments of Commerce and now the Department of Homeland Security.
 Historically, these data have primarily reflected information filed by shippers (or their representatives) rather than carriers.
-The U.S. Customs Service is responsible for collecting this information, either in paper or electronic form at U.S. ports of entry, exit or clearance.
-Currently, electronic information is captured through the Automated Broker Interface (ABI) for imports and the Automated Export System (AES) for exports, together known as the Automated Commercial System (ACS).
-(Customs is developing a new system to replace the ACS, as part of its modernization efforts.
-This is known as the Automated Commercial Environment or ACE).
-Approximately 98 percent of import filings are captured electronically, and the remaining on paper.
-On the export side, approximately 80 percent is captured electronically, while the remaining is filed on paper.
+U.S. Customs and Border Protection (CBP) is responsible for collecting this information, either in paper or electronic form at U.S. ports of entry, exit or clearance.
+Currently, electronic information is captured through the Automated Commercial Environment or (ACE).

 From a transportation perspective, several federal agencies are involved in data processing, analysis and dissemination of official international trade statistics, in addition to the Census Bureau.
 The primary agencies involved, from a transportation perspective, are listed below:

-- Overall levels of U.S. international trade with focus on country information and/or detailed commodity information: U.S. Census Bureau and other agencies that repackage Census-based trade statistics such as the International Trade Commission (http://www.census.gov/foreign-trade/www/)
+- Overall levels of U.S. international trade with focus on country information and/or detailed commodity information: U.S. Census Bureau and other agencies that repackage Census-based trade statistics such as the International Trade Commission (http://www.census.gov/foreign-trade/index(link is external))

 - Maritime trade and transportation related data: U.S. Army Corps of Engineers (DOD) and the Maritime Administration, U.S. Department of (http://www.marad.dot.gov/library_landing_page/data_and_statistics/Data_and_Statistics.htm)

-- Land trade and transportation related data: Bureau of Transportation Statistics, U.S. Department of Transportation (http://transborder.bts.gov/programs/international/transborder/)
+- Trade and transportation related data: Bureau of Transportation Statistics, U.S. Department of Transportation (http://transborder.bts.gov/programs/international/transborder/)

 - Air trade: Census Bureau, Foreign Trade Division (Limited information is available from their existing products.
 Through special tabulation requests, users can obtain more detail.)